 With Siri Remote, everyone in your house or visitors can easily control your home, or simply query accessory values, via your television equipped with Apple TV and Siri.

-That means tasks like turning up the heater, checking the outdoor temperature, dimming the lights or turning off a Eve Energy plug (UK, US) can be done without leaving the couch or even using an iOS device.
+That means tasks like turning up the heater, checking the outdoor temperature or dimming the lights can be done without leaving the couch or even using an iOS device.

 Get a second Apple TV

 Some Apple HomeKit devices, like the Elgato range of smart home accessories, work via Bluetooth rather than using your home Wi-Fi network.